Alan Cooper (biologist): Research

-Cooper has published over 27 papers in the journals Nature and Science.
+Cooper has published over 30 papers in the journals Nature and Science.
 In 2000, with Henrik Poinar, he suggested that the standards of much ancient DNA research were insufficient to rule out contamination, especially in studies of ancient humans.
 In 2001, he used these methods to characterise the first complete mitochondrial genome sequences from extinct species, two New Zealand moa.

 Cooper has analysed ancient DNA from extinct species preserved in caves, permafrost areas of Alaska and the Yukon, Antarctica, and sedimentary and archaeological deposits around the world.
 He has published on the evolutionary history of a range of enigmatic extinct species including: New Zealand moa and Madagascan elephant bird (Aepyornis), the Dodo (Raphus cucullatus), American lion (P. leo atrox) and cheetah-like cat (Miracinonyx), North and South American horses (stilt-legged horse, Hippidion), steppe bison, bears (Arctodus, U. arctos), cave hyenas (Crocuta spelaea), mammoth, and the Falkland Islands wolf (Dusicyon australis).
 He has also shown that the calcified plaque on the teeth of ancient skeletons can be used to reconstruct the evolution of the human microbiome through time.

 In 2021, Cooper and colleagues published a paper in Science, arguing that the extinction of Neanderthals and the appearance of cave paintings could be linked to a geomagnetic excursion approximately 41,000 years ago, dubbed the Laschamp event.
-The claims were met with skepticism by other experts.
+The claims were met with scepticism by other experts.
+Cooper and colleagues ideas were later supported by Mukhopadhyay and colleagues in 2025.